Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Conclusions and future work

 Next, we studied finite size effects in the 1D-to-2D dimensional crossover.
 Our work took a distinctly different approach from all previous exploration of the width dependence in the literature, but is fully consistent with known results, showing that the localisation length increases monotonically as the width grows and settles into its infinite-system value as the width becomes larger than the mean distance between valley lines.
 Our approach helped highlight the physical mechanisms that give rise to this dependence, an achievement fully ascribed to LLT.

-We examined the predictions of LLT regarding the existence of a true mobility edge, both for eigenstate and dynamical localisation, introducing the idea that (according to LLT) the mobility edge was not a sharp phase transition but a distribution of finite width, with localisation vanishing gradually, until finally none is left.
+We examined the predictions of LLT regarding the existence of a true mobility edge, introducing the idea that (according to LLT) the mobility edge was not a sharp phase transition but a distribution of finite width, with localisation vanishing gradually, until finally none is left.
 We motivated the possible existence of a mobility edge in our system by noting that our continuous random potential had a minimal length scale (which can be thought of as a form of correlations) and documented the LLT prediction for its dependence on the noise parameters.

-We overcame the challenge of searching for evidence of the mobility edge by using the limiting behaviour of $\rho(L)$ as $L\rightarrow\infty$, a method that can be equally well applied to experiments.
-We tested the LLT prediction using two progressively-higher energy translating Gaussian wavepackets in the transmission scenario, but found no direct evidence to support it.
-This led us to conclude that LLT may only be valid at low energies, where states are well localised.
+We overcame the challenge of searching for evidence of the mobility edge by using the limiting behaviour of $\rho(L)$ as $L\rightarrow\infty$, a method that can be equally well applied in experiments.
+We tested the LLT prediction using two progressively higher energy translating Gaussian wavepackets in the transmission scenario, but found no direct evidence to support it.
+This confirmed that LLT is only valid at low energies, where states are well localised.

-From here, we turned our attention to expanding wavepackets with no CoM translation, and learned that they were more complicated to interpret and quantify, but overall behave in a sensible manner.
-We used such wavepackets to compare dynamics in expansion and transmission, leading us to hypothesise that the localisation length relevant in the former case was larger than in the latter (which was also suggested by the picture emerging from LLT).
-We directly confirmed this prediction using translating 1D Gaussians.
+From here, we turned our attention to expanding wavepackets with no CoM translation, and explained the disadvantages associated with starting the wavepacket inside the disorder (as in commonly done with expanding wavepackets in cold-atom experiments) for efficiently studying localisation.
+We then analysed the behaviour of such purely expanding wavepackets if they are initiated outside and are allowed to transmit through the disorder, finding that they behave in a very sensible way, yielding quantitatively meaningful results, but the energy dependence of the localisation length cannot be probed this way.